The following accessories and instructions apply to our Gen 2 products - Logic 4, Logic 8, Logic Pro 8, and Logic Pro 16.

 If your PCB has .100-inch headers that break out signals you need to examine, you can connect the test leads directly to these pins.

 In many situations, it may be difficult to connect Logic directly to your signal.
 Generally, in these situations, you'll want to solder a wire (typically wire-wrap wire) to an exposed pin, trace, or via, and then use Logic's test clip to connect to that wire.
 Alternately, you can invest in some extremely small pitch test clips such as these: Test clips - Grabbers, Hooks

-Several 3D printable Saleae Logic accessories have been made available by our community of users.
-They are available for download below.
+Several Logic accessories have been made available by our community of users.
+These are listed in the support article below.